 We won’t hold our breath on this though.

 What about land-based gambling?

 Missouri has a state lottery and charitable gambling.
 Pari-mutuel betting is legal, but there are no race tracks that currently offer it.
 The state is also home to a thriving riverboat casino industry.

 The original riverboat casinos were supposed to remain on the water.
 But in recent times they have been allowed to remain permanently docked and, in some cases, built on land surrounded by man-made lakes.

-The largest poker room in the state can be found at the Hollywood Casino in St. Louis where there are 20 tables.
+The largest poker room in the state can be found at the Hollywood Casino in St. Louis where there are 20 tables where players can find games of Texas Hold’em, Omaha, and stud poker.
 Several other casinos have around a dozen tables in their rooms, so there’s no shortage of poker action in the Show Me State.

 Although some offshore poker companies have decided to leave the Missouri market, there are still several companies that are more than willing to accept players from the state.
 And with no records of any arrests made for playing online poker, we see no reason why Missourians can’t enjoy the game in the comfort of their own homes.

 That said, we’d just like to remind you that the information given or opinions expressed above do not constitute legal advice.